APTrust/dart-docs/docs/dart2/developers/plugins/network_clients.md

+---
+description: >-
+  Write a DART 2 network client plugin to upload, download, and list files over protocols such as S3 and SFTP.
+---

 # Network Clients

 Network Clients allow DART to send and receive data using defined network protocols such as S3, FTP, etc. These clients should be able to do the following: